khuutrongquan/MAS_project_SE1821_G1/README.md

-## Probability Statistic on Anomaly Detection - A survey
+## Probability Statistic on Anomaly Detection - A Survey
 This repository contains the implementation and experimental results of our research on anomaly detection by using Probability Statistic.

 ## Introduction